 Senior Consulting Psychologist

-Dr. Jeff Pollard is the Senior Consulting Psychologist with SIGMA, a Board Certified Licensed Psychologist, and founding member of George Mason University’s Threat Assessment Team, where he is Adjunct Faculty in the Department of Criminology, Law and Society.
+Dr. Jeff Pollard is the Senior Consulting Psychologist with SIGMA, a Board Certified Licensed Psychologist, and founding member of George Mason University’s Threat Assessment Team, where he is Adjunct Faculty in the Department of Criminology, Law and Society where he teaches threat assessment.
+He also serves as the Behavioral Science Advisor to Mason’s Police Department.
 He has consulted to universities, colleges, private individuals, and government agencies throughout the country on threat assessment.
 One of Dr. Pollard’s current projects is with the Virginia Tech Victims Family Outreach Foundation in establishing a national standard for campus safety.
 He serves as a member of the Advisory Council for the 32 National Campus Safety Initiative and on the Advisory Board for the Consortium for the Advancement of Threat Assessment and Management in Higher Education.
 For Dr. Pollard’s full bio, .please click here.

 Melissa Reeves, Ph.D., NCSP, LPC